N0fix/tick/README.md

 **If the binary you want to trace do not have any ptrace anti-dbg-ish thing, there is no need to use this project.
 You better use ltrace, strace, or one of the many many public github projects created to log functions.**

+*Oh, and if you are wondering, yup, files of this project got generated, but much, much, much things have been fixed with my bare hands, some coffee and a great deal of patience.
+No kidding, generating a preloading function for all specific shits of all libc functions, you don't want to mess with that.
+Hope I can prevent the mental illness of someone with this project.*

 ## Features

  * Preload a good amount of libc's function using LD_PRELOAD